meldeleon/elixir_notes/functional_programming_with_elixir_notes.md

     iex(6)> ?a
     97
     ```
-- you can check if something is a string with `is_binary/1`
+- You can check if something is a string with `is_binary/1`
     ```elixir
     iex(9)> name = "mel"
     "mel"